open-AIMS/ADRIA.jl/README.md

 Development scripts/functions can then be worked on in the `sandbox` folder without these polluting the ADRIA project itself.

 ## Troubleshooting F.A.Q

 ADRIA.jl is under active development and from time to time issues may arise.
+Here are some answers to some issues encountered.

-**Q.** I get this warning when trying to load pre-existing results:
+**Q. I get this warning when trying to load pre-existing results:**
   `Results were produced with an older version of ADRIA (v0.x.x).
-The installed version of ADRIA is: v0.y.y
+The installed version of ADRIA is: v0.y.y.
+Errors may occur when analyzing data.`
-    Errors may occur when analyzing data.` (where `x` and `y` are different numbers).
+  (where `x` and `y` are different numbers).

 **A.** The result set being loaded were created by an older version of ADRIA, and stored in an older, possibly incompatible, format.
+  Sometimes, results may still be produced/analyzed as normal.
+In other times, ADRIA.jl or the expected metadata in the result set may have changed leading to errors when conducting analyses.

   Either go back to the version indicated, or re-run the scenarios to obtain results in the updated format.

-**Q.** I get an error or warning about an `ENV` variable not being found or set.
+**Q. I get an error or warning about an `ENV` variable not being found or set.**

-**A.** Double check the configuration settings in `config.toml` (see above)
+**A.** Double check the configuration settings in `config.toml` (see above).

+**Q. How do I run my own scenarios?**

+**A.** Scenarios are defined in a CSV file of parameter values (with values in columns, so that each row defines a scenario).

+  - See the `example_scenarios.csv` file in the `examples` directory for an idea of what this looks like.
+  - See also the `running_scenarios.jl` example script which showcases how to run such a file for a given study area.

 ## Notes